ntn9995/pytagged/README.md

 ```

 Fairly straight forward, just comment out lines that end with a "tag", in this case:
-'# debug'.
-PyTagged can also do this with "tagged blocks", turning this:
+'# debug'. pytagged can also do this with "tagged blocks", turning this:

 ```python
 def production_code():